JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ![new-jpa-repository](img/new-jpa-repository-single.png)

-When we have a lot of entities, creating Spring Data repositories one by one becomes a tedious job.
+Creating Spring Data repositories one by one for each entity can become a tedious job.
 With JPA Buddy, you can speed up this process.
-To create repositories for JPA entities, you need to take three steps.
-Select entities in the project tree, invoke the JPA Buddy wizard, then adjust your selection.
+To create repositories for multiple JPA entities at once, you need to take three steps.
+Select the entities in the project tree, invoke the JPA Buddy wizard, then adjust your selection.
 That's it!
 Look how this feature can speed up the development process:

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nSusI0dq7nQ " title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>